freenowtech/phrase-kotlin-client/README.md

 # phrase-kotlin-client
 Kotlin Client for PhraseApp
 ## What is this?
-This projects contain client to handle the API from [PhraseApp API v2](http://docs.phraseapp.com/api/v2/).
+This projects contain task to handle the synchronization via API from [PhraseApp API v2](http://docs.phraseapp.com/api/v2/).
-It's supposed to expose Phrase Core within the kotlin world.

 [![Build Status][travis-image]][travis-url-main]
 [![codecov][codecov-badge-url]][codecov-project-url]